 The Church of San Colombano is an ancient monastic complex founded, according to tradition, in 616.
 Deconsecrated in 1798, it now houses the Tagliavini collection of ancient musical instruments and the specialised library of the Bolognese musicologist Oscar Mischiati.
 Within the premises there is also the Oratory of San Colombano, renowned for its cycles of seventeenth-century frescoes.

-The unique collection consists in about seventy ancient musical instruments including clavichords, harpsichord, organs, spinets, pianos and a collection of wind and popular instruments spanning from the 16th to the 19th centuries.
+The collection, which is unique in value and number of pieces, embraces many Italian and European schools and consists of seventy restored instruments, including clavichords, organs, harpsichords, spinets, pianos and a collection of wind and popular instruments dating back to the 16th and 19th centuries.

 Combined and single tickets are available for all museums of Genus Bononiae.
 Info (in Italian) on www.genusbononiae.it

 Palazzo Pepoli.
 Museo della Storia di Bologna, Palazzo Fava.
 Palazzo delle Esposizioni, San Colombano.
 Collezione Tagliavini, Santa Maria della Vita are part of the Musei Metropolitani Card circuit. details